LTechy/LTechy/README.md

 <a href="https://linkedin.com/in/tebogo-mosome/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with working knowledge of cloud computing and IT security.
+I am an IT professional with working knowledge of cloud computing and IT security.
 I have a keen interest in developing and implementing robust security practices for organisations.
-Proactive and eager to further pursue my career goals.
+I am proactive and eager to further pursue my career goals in cybersecurity.

 ## Objective